Fabrica Argentina de Aviones SA [Fadea] "Brigadier San Martín"

 Fadea has a government contract to build eight new Pampa airframes.
 The defense ministers of Argentina and Brazil signed a declaration of intent in October 2010 to move ahead with the KC-390 twin-engine military cargo aircraft.
 The two countries began talks to establish the terms and conditions of Argentina's participation, through Fadea, in the design and production of the aircraft.

-Directors of the Argentina aircraft factory (Fadea) announced plans for significant revival of the company, such as a primary trainer to be known as IA-73 whose prototype will be ready by early 2013. this aircraft will allow pilots to pass training in the mentor to the Pampa IA - 83, an advanced trainer aircraft, receiving the modernization of its engine and avionics, to make it competitive in the new global aviation market.
-The Company is in talks to associate with Boeing to compete with the IA-63 Pampa in a contest organized by the United States Air Force for the acquisition of aircraft for the T-X Advanced Trainer Replacement project.
+Directors of the Argentina aircraft factory (Fadea) announced plans for significant revival of the company, such as a primary trainer to be known as IA-73 whose prototype will be ready by early 2013. this aircraft will allow pilots to pass training in the mentor to the Pampa IA-63, an advanced trainer aircraft, receiving the modernization of its engine and avionics, to make it competitive in the new global aviation market.
+The Company was in talks to associate with Boeing to compete with the IA-63 Pampa in a contest organized by the United States Air Force for the acquisition of aircraft for the T-X Advanced Trainer Replacement project.

 |Join the GlobalSecurity.org mailing list|